Start 2025 on the right note, and use "PFP2025" at checkout to get a 10% discount!

 A few years ago I discovered the world of plain text accounting and Beancount.
 Since starting to track my personal finances using Beancount, I can honestly say that this is the one technology that has had an outsized impact on my life.
 I love sharing what I've learned and this book is another attempt at doing that.

 I hope you have as much fun reading it as I had writing it!
-And if you have any questions, DM/@ me on Mastodon and I'll get back to you as soon as I can!
+And if you have any questions, DM/@ me on Bluesky and I'll get back to you as soon as I can!

 Get started